Reexamination of local spin polarization beyond global equilibrium in relativistic heavy ion collisions

 \section{Introduction}

-In non-central heavy-ion collisions, large orbital angular momenta (OAM) can be generated and transferred to the quark gluon plasma (QGP) in the form of vorticity fields.
-Proposed by Liang and Wang \citep{ZTL_XNW_2005PRL,ZTL_XNW_2005PLB} in early pioneer works, the global OAM could trigger the spin polarization of interacting partons through spin-orbit coupling.
+In noncentral heavy ion collisions, large orbital angular momenta can be generated and transferred to the quark gluon plasma (QGP) in the form of vorticity fields.
+Proposed by Liang and Wang \citep{ZTL_XNW_2005PRL,ZTL_XNW_2005PLB} in early pioneer works, the global orbital angular momenta could trigger the spin polarization of interacting partons through spin-orbit coupling.
 The magnitude of vorticity can be accordingly extracted through the spin polarization of hadrons created from the experiments.
-Later on, relativistic fermions with spin in thermal equilibrium have been systematically studied in the statistical model and a more precise relation to the possible experimental observation has been established \citep{Becattini:2007nd,Becattini:2007sr,Becattini:2013fla}.
+Later, relativistic fermions with spin at thermal equilibrium were systematically studied in the statistical model and a more precise relation to the possible experimental observation was established \citep{Becattini:2007nd,Becattini:2007sr,Becattini:2013fla}.
 On the other hand, the properties and dynamical evolution of vorticity are further analyzed via numerical simulations in AMPT and HIJING \citep{Jiang:2016woz,Deng_2016PRC,LiHui_prc2017_lpwx}.
 Assuming the global equilibrium condition and employing the modified Cooper-Frye formula for spin polarization \cite{Becattini:2013fla,Fang_2016PRC_polar}, the spin polarization of $\Lambda$ hyperons in heavy ion collisions has been estimated based on UrQMD \citep{WeiDexian_prc2019_wdh} and hydrodynamic models \citep{Csernai:2013bqa,Becattini:2013vja,Becattini:2015ska,Pang:2016igs,Wu:2020yiz}.
 See also Refs.~\citep{Betz:2007kg,Ivanov_prc2017_is,Ivanov_prc2018_is,Ivanov_prc2019_its} for other related studies.
-The theoretic predictions and follow-up studies \citep{Karpenko_epjc2017_kb,XieYilong_prc2017_xwc,LiHui_prc2017_lpwx,Sun:2017xhx,WeiDexian_prc2019_wdh,Shi_plb2019_sll} remarkably agree with the later measurement of the global polarization for $\Lambda$ and $\bar{\Lambda}$ hyperons by STAR collaboration \citep{STAR:2017ckg}.
-It is also shown an average angular velocity or vorticity of QGP is as large as $\omega\sim10^{22}s^{-1}$ \citep{STAR:2017ckg}, which reveals that the QGP could be the most vortical fluid so far.
+The theoretic predictions and follow-up studies \citep{Karpenko_epjc2017_kb,XieYilong_prc2017_xwc,LiHui_prc2017_lpwx,Sun:2017xhx,WeiDexian_prc2019_wdh,Shi_plb2019_sll} remarkably agree with the later measurement of the global polarization for $\Lambda$ and $\bar{\Lambda}$ hyperons by the STAR Collaboration \citep{STAR:2017ckg}.
+It is also shown that the average angular velocity or vorticity of QGP is as large as $\omega\sim10^{22}s^{-1}$ \citep{STAR:2017ckg}, which reveals that the QGP could be the most vortical fluid so far.